cmdepi/module-magento2-popup/README.md

 ## Installation

-To proceed with the installation of your module, you need go to the [document root of your Magento installation](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/tutorials/docroot.html) and run the following commands:
+To proceed with the installation of your module, you need to go to the [document root of your Magento installation](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/tutorials/docroot.html) and run the following commands:

 ```
 composer require bina/module-popup